gamenet/redis-memory-analyzer/README.md

 If you have large database try running first with `--limit` option to run first limited amount of keys.
 Also run with `--types` to limit only specified Redis types in large database.
 Not this tool has performance issues - call encoding for individual keys instead if batch queue with LUA (like in scanner does).
 So this option may be very useful.
+You can choose what kind of data would be aggregated from Redis node using `-b (--behaviour)` option as console argument.
+Supported behaviours are 'global', 'scanner', 'ram' and 'all'.

 ## Internals

 RMA shows statistics separated by types.
-You can choose what kind of data would be aggregated from Redis node using `-b (--behaviour)` option as console argument.
+All works in application separated by few steps:

+ 1. Load type and encoding for each key matched by given pattern with Lua scripting in batch mode. `SCAN` used to iterate keys from Redis key db.
+ 2. Separate keys by types and match patterns.
+ 3. Run behaviours and rules for given data set.
+ 4. Output result with given reported (now only TextReported implemented)

-### Global output
+### Global output ('global' behaviour)

 The global data is some Redis server statistics which helps you to understand other data from this tools: